perugugoutham/NewsApp/README.md

 # NewsApp

+The app display top news from TechCrunch.
+API and its key generated from https://newsapi.org

+Select the news headline -> Read a short description -> tap on description to view complete details in your browser.

 This app is made by following only best practices for Andorid App developement.
 It follows MVVM architecture.

 Libraries used: